 If you have a particular requirement, be sure to tell us…

 The property sits on an island connected to the mainland by a causeway.
+Two wildflower meadows with 4 years growth now bring a riot of colour in the spring and summer.
 A long driveway takes you through 15 acres of private land, dotted with heather and gorse, seals, otters and hares.
 Several paths lead down to the water’s edge where there is a slipway and moorings, and a stretch of private sandy shoreline.
 Bring your kayak, RIB or dingy because there are a lot of inlets and islets to explore!

 From the two garden terraces, there are stunning views of Baltimore harbour, the multiple islands of Roaring Water Bay and Mount Gabriel beyond.
+A grass cut path surrounds allowing one to take in the views from all sides.
 A large sandpit for kids, and landscape lighting in the picturesque stone walls are delightful additions.

 Smoking – No, sorry!